 - Loans for food processing parks and units

 RBI has granted Rs.
 2000 crores to NABARD for providing special credit to food parks, commonly known as agro-processing units.
 The fund is called Food Processing Fund- 2014-15.
 This fund is provided directly as well as through other financing agencies (in the form of consortium finance).
-The main purpose of this fund is to create job opportunities, support the development of the food processing sector of the economy, and reducing agricultural waste.
+The main purpose of this fund is to create job opportunities, support the development of the food processing sector of the economy, and reduce agricultural waste.

 Features of food processing fund